Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 • Is your content well-written, thorough, and reliable?

-• Do you have enough main content to back up the E-E-A-T for your site?
+• Do you have sufficient main content to support the E-E-A-T for your site?

 • When was the last time you pruned content with minimal traffic?